 History, story, traces…

-A practicing artist since 1982, I graduated from Arizona State University in 1992 with an MFA in Fine Art Photography.
-For more than a decade, I taught photography at institutions including Arizona State University, College of the Atlantic, and the Oregon College of Art and Craft.
-I was a participant in the Portland Grid Project, a systematic photographic essay of the City of Portland, one square mile at a time.
+A practicing artist since 1982, I received my MFA in Fine Art Photography from Arizona State University in 1992.
+For over a decade, I taught photography at institutions including Arizona State University, College of the Atlantic, and the Oregon College of Art and Craft.
+I was also a participant in the Portland Grid Project, a systematic photographic exploration of the city, one square mile at a time.

-My creative work has been included in numerous exhibitions in the U.S.A. and abroad, and is held in personal and public permanent collections including: Arizona State University Museum of Art; Women in Photography International Archive; College of the Atlantic; and the Nevada Museum of Art.
-My work was featured in an exhibition and book: The Altered Landscape: Photographs of a Changing Environment at the Nevada Museum of Art, book published by Skira Rizzoli, 2012.
+My work has been featured in exhibitions across the United States and is included in personal and public permanent collections such as the Arizona State University Museum of Art, the Women in Photography International Archive, College of the Atlantic, and the Nevada Museum of Art.
+It was also featured in The Altered Landscape: Photographs of a Changing Environment (Nevada Museum of Art, Skira Rizzoli, 2012).